 What is the maximum encoded linear light value in a DPX file?
-Depends on the log encoding format.
+This depends on the log encoding format.

-One way of working is to convert all camera media to ACES EXR files, do your compositing and for grading export again the log format of the camera media.
-This ensures that the colorist can start with the same image before the comp and with the comp.
-(Note: I am referring here to work with Nuke & Resolve)
+One way of working is to convert all camera media to ACES EXR files and do your compositing and retouch work.
+When the comps are ready for grading, export the comps as DPX files in the source camera log encoding.
+And if there was a color & exposure balance step in the comp script, make sure to invert this step before export again.
+This ensures that the colourist can start with the same image data before and after the comp.

-So just write out DPX files from Nuke for example.
-Each flavor of Camera-Log format will encode numbers between 0-1 in 10 or 16 Bit.
-Not only the maximum linear light value is different in each log encoding, but also where ranges of values will be stretched and quashed to fit best for each camera.
+So I am about to export a finished comp as DPX files from Nuke for example.
+Each flavour of camera log format will encode numbers between 0-1 in 10, 12 or 16 bit.
+Not only the maximum linear light value is different in each camera log encoding, but also which ranges of values will be stretched and quashed to fit best for each camera.

 Here is an overview of the different IDTs and how high is the maximum linear light value they can decode: